-Anticipatory Migration Policy in North Macedonia
+Anticipatory migration policy in North Macedonia

 Migration is a fast-changing and increasingly complex field: trends change fast, and the causal roots are typically multidimensional.
 Our current governance models and management practices, which rely on linear causal relationships and plans based on past trends, are not suitable for tackling the complexity and the pace of change inherent to migration.